neuoy/KSPTrajectories/README.md

 ----------------------------

-- Stock Kerbal Space Program drag model (lift not computed yet)
+- Stock Kerbal Space Program drag model (lift not computed yet) (Ferram Aerospace Research and NEAR are not supported yet)
-- Ferram Aerospace Research (version 0.14.1.1)

 Currently supporter KSP version
 -------------------------------

-- 0.24.2 (other versions have not been tested)
+- 0.90 (other versions have not been tested)

 Installation
 ------------